Child Abuse and Neglect Reporting Act (CANRA)

 Overview

-This policy identifies those who are required to report under the Child Abuse and Neglect Reporting Act (CANRA) as well as the Immunities and Liabilities for mandated reporters, and the responsibilities of Department of Children and Family Services (DCFS) employees reporting or receiving reports of child abuse and neglect.
+This policy identifies those who are required to report under the Child Abuse and Neglect Reporting Act (CANRA), the immunities and liabilities for mandated reporters, and the responsibilities of Department of Children and Family Services (DCFS) employees reporting or receiving reports of child abuse and neglect.

 Table of Contents